komaljit/pokedox/README.md

-* SearchBar- This component has two states- input, message, url input- it is the name or id or type entered by user url- it is used to determine the which api to call (ie. type or name api) message- it is used to indicated message if no result found for user input
+* SearchBar- This component has two states- input, message, url input- it is the name or id or type entered by user url- it is used to determine the which api to call (ie. type or name api) message- it is used to indicated message for eg- no result found

 * NameCard- This component is rendered when user search for by name pokemon or id

 * TypeCard- This component is rendered when user search by type or type id

+#### Test cases<br />
+    The test cases are written using Enzyme.
+Onle sesfew test cases are included most of which are for searchBar comonnet